kalverra/kalverra.github.io/content/essays/do-i-have-ADHD.md

 - [Creatine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6093191/) can help working memory.
 I mostly take it for muscle growth, but it has some small benefits to cognitive tasks.
 - Fish Oil, specifically [Omega-3s](https://www.additudemag.com/adhd-omega-3-benefits/), is particularly beneficial.
 There are a lot of claims about its benefits for heart health, and can apparently help a lot in focus and hyperactivity.
 - [Ashwagandha](https://www.nccih.nih.gov/health/ashwagandha) is a bit niche but apparently effective at [improving attention](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3221068/).
 Though I personally haven’t seen much benefit.
 - [L-theanine](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6574559/) is usually combined with a stimulant like caffeine or Adderall to help attention.
 There’s some anecdotal evidence out there and a few studies with small sample sizes.
+I haven't tried it myself, but it might be next on the list.

+## What I Take Away from Writing This

+Well, I have ADHD.
+I think I'm ready to accept that.
+This was informative mostly for my own psyche, but on the miniscule chance that someone actually finds this, perhaps it can help them figure it out like I did.

 [^1]: This could easily be due to the environment I was in at the time.
 The intricacies of ADHD still weren’t well understood at the time, especially outside of medical professionals.
 I was also a part of a school that held ADHD diagnoses with some suspicion, and I got the general vibe that most people didn’t believe it was a real thing.
 I thought I was just lazy or stupid.